StarRocks/starrocks/docs/data_source/catalog/catalog_overview.md

 # Overview

-This topic describes what catalog is, and how to manage and query internal data and external data by using A catalog.
+This topic describes what a catalog is, and how to manage and query internal data and external data by using a catalog.

-> **Note**
->
-> Only StarRocks 2.3 and later supports the catalog feature.
+StarRocks supports the catalog feature from v2.3 onwards.

 ## Basic concepts